Stability of Accuracy for the Training of DNNs Via the Uniform Doubling Condition: Main results and numerical implementation

 \end{ex}

 \begin{ex} In this example, we take $\delta=1$, $\kappa=2$, $\sigma=.9$ and $\ell=.003$.
 We train $100$ different DNNs on $100$ different training sets, each having between $10,000$ to $20,000$ objects, and check the SUDC for all training sets using $50,000$ initial slabs and doubling them until the simplified uniform doubling condition is not satisfied.
 We train the DNNs for $5$ epochs, and each DNN has the same number of layers ($4$ hidden layers with $1000$ nodes in each layer).
-In Fig. \ref{ACC_VS_CD_3} we show the accuracy of the DNNs on the training set vs $\bar{\beta}$.
-Then, we find the average accuracy of the DNNs on the training set and the $50$ DNNs with accuracy closest to this average accuracy, and in Fig. \ref{Loss_vs_DC_3} we graph the loss on the training set vs $\bar{\beta}$.
-Fig. \ref{Loss_vs_DC_3} shows that even DNNs with similar accuracy will have lower loss if the data they trained on had more slabs that satisfied this simplified uniform doubling condition.
+In Fig. \ref{ACC_VS_CD_3_stability_2}, we show the accuracy of the DNNs on the training set vs $\bar{\beta}$.
+Then, we find the average accuracy of the DNNs on the training set and the $50$ DNNs with accuracy closest to this average accuracy, and in Fig. \ref{Loss_vs_DC_3_stability_2} we graph the loss on the training set vs $\bar{\beta}$.
+Fig. \ref{Loss_vs_DC_3_stability_2} shows that even DNNs with similar accuracy will have lower loss if the data they trained on had more slabs that satisfied this simplified uniform doubling condition.
 Again, this means that those DNNs, with lower loss, will have greater stability of accuracy.
-In this example, accuracy does not seem to depend on the simplified uniform doubling condition.
+In this example, accuracy does not seem to depend on the simplified uniform doubling condition, though more rigorous analysis does show a correlation on similar problems, see Example \ref{new_example2} and Subsection \ref{example1_new}.

 In Fig. \ref{points_vs_DC_1} we show a graph of the number of points in the training set vs $\bar{\beta}$, to illustrate that there does not seem to be an immediate connection between the number of points in the training set and the SUDC.